Where His Grace Begins (And Where I Get Crazy Brave and Share a Song With You)

 Verse 2

-I think I know what it’s like to be Mary sitting at Your feet
+I think I know what it’s like to be Mary sitting at Your

 One million things to do, but only thing I need